 - Build standard, native bundles to install your Java programs on Mac OS X

-Advanced Installer has the ability to create packages for installing on Mac OS X. They respect the industry guidelines, supporting all the platform specific features - from folder layout to document types file associations and more.
+Advanced Installer has the ability to create standalone Java applications for installing on Mac OS X. They respect the industry guidelines, supporting all the platform specific features - from folder layout to document types file associations and more.
 The packages are strictly native, without the overhead of Java installers.

 The cross-platform installation elements are included, while the Windows-specific ones are ignored.
 The Mac OS X build is fully customizable with its own file layout, icons, descriptions and more.